Registration with ARS

 - ARS encourages faculty to make 'local' arrangements for students with accommodations and my staff will be happy to offer assistance and advice concerning any such local provisions you wish to make.

-- The most common testing accommodations are +50% extended testing time (making a 50 minute mid-term 75 minutes, a 75 minute mid-term 112 minutes and a 3 hour final 4.5 hours) in a 'low distraction setting'; this is a setting outside the usual classroom or testing center that limits interruptions and other environmental influences or interruptions.
+- The most common testing accommodations are +50% extended testing time (making a 50 minute mid-term 75 minutes, a 75 minute mid-term 112 minutes and a 3 hour final 4.5 hours) in a 'low distraction setting'; typically, this is a setting outside the usual classroom or testing center that limits interruptions and distractions.